 Yoga Sol Group Class Descriptions:

-Open-level Hatha: The Sanskrit words- “Ha”- sun and “tha” moon help define a practice to find balance in body, mind and spirit.
-The class involves working with the natural flow of energy in the body, harnessing strength through the breath and quieting the mind.
-This branch of Yoga uses physical poses (asana), breathing techniques (pranayama), and meditation to achieve better health and emotional balance.
-The postures will challenge the body and the mind, but modifications are taught.
-This class is open to all levels.
+Open Level Hatha: The Sanskrit words- “Ha”- sun and “tha” moon help define a practice to find balance in body, mind and spirit- balancing the ying and yang aspects of yoga The class involves working with the natural flow of energy (prana) in the body, harnessing strength through the breath and quieting the mind.
+This class uses physical poses (asana), breathing techniques (pranayama), and meditation (dhyana) to achieve a greater sense of well-being and emotional balance.
+The postures will challenge the body and the mind.
+Modifications for all levels of practice are offered.

-Restorative: This is a class designed for beginners as well as seasoned yogis.
+Gentle and Restorative: This is a class designed for beginners as well as seasoned yogis.
 This is a time to completely relax, unwind and renew.
 With the help of props, comfortable poses are held for several minutes.
 This Restorative practice involves both the body and the mind, so its relaxing, healing and meditation benefits are embodied, rather than simply intellectually understood.
 It helps to quiet the mind, relax the body and balance the nervous system.
 No yoga experience is necessary.

 Prenatal Yoga: One week at a time we come together to find grounding and support in a time of great change.
 We prepare the body both mentally and physically for birth and motherhood.
-Care is taken to modify all poses for the needs of both mother and baby.
+Care is taken to modify all poses for the needs of both growing mother and baby.